-some governments.
-At the same time, several acknowledge the central importance of working with government [5], on and governments in all of the case study countries are engaged with the programme at some level - two of these (Kiribati and Samoa) to the extent of implementing most of the programme.
+Several observers also see the 'gender position' of governments in general as a notable challenge, noting - variously - the difficulties of generating political will to meet gender-related obligations especially with financial commitments; the changing mood of governments; and historical frictions between women's organisations and some governments.
+At the same time, several acknowledge the central importance of working with government [5],10 and governments in all of the case study countries are engaged with the programme at some level - two of these (Kiribati and Samoa) to the extent of implementing most of the programme.